FAQ 2019-2020 CO-OP

 Parents should communicate with their children beforehand and ensure that they know what classes they are enrolled in, the teachers’ names and corresponding classroom assignments.
 Students 9 and up are expected to transition on their own.
-BT is a big campus but we try to keep each group in the same area to allow for easier transitions.
+We try to keep each age group in the same area to allow for easier transitions.
 Students 8 and below will be escorted to their class by the 1st Hour assistant or 2nd Hour assistant.
 Parents are welcome to come and make sure their children are in the correct classrooms.
 However, ALL coordinators will be monitoring to make sure all children are in the correct classroom.

 WHAT CLASSES ARE TAUGHT?

-Classes vary from term to term.
+Classes vary from term to term depending on what the volunteers want to teach.
 We have both academically focused classes and leisure or elective style classes.
 At least two classes are offered per hour for each age group.
 As we grow we add more classes to accommodate the number of students in each class.

 WHO TEACHES THE CLASSES?

 Classes are taught primarily by parents.
-On occasion a guest teacher will be recruited to teach a class (for example a bank employee may be asked to teach a budgeting class), however they must be a support member and agree with our statement of faith.
+On occasion a guest teacher will be recruited to teach a class (for example a bank employee may be asked to teach a budgeting class), however the guest teacher must be a support member and agree with the HOPE statement of faith.

-2 to 4 weeks before our starting date a link will be sent out to parents so they can register their children for Co-op.
-At that time there will be at least 2 options for each hour for each age group.
-Classes are first come, first served.
+Registration for Co-Op will begin 2 to 4 weeks before our starting date.
+An announcement will be made on the FaceBook page and a link will be emailed to parents so they can register their children.
+Remember that children must be current HOPE members in order to eligble for registration.
+At least 2 options for each hour for each age group will be available, however, classes are first come, first served.
 If a class fills up quickly your child will be left with only one option for that hour.
 However, do not be discouraged, I have found that all our teachers are amazing and always provide a wonderful instructional time!
 As a teaching incentive, we allow teachers to sign up their children first.
 Some classes get filled up before registration opens to the public.

 IS ASSEMBLY IMPORTANT?

 Of course!
-It’s an opportunity for all participants to come together and spend some time in worship through prayer, song, and teaching.
+Assembly is an opportunity for all participants to come together and spend some time in worship through prayer, song, and teaching.
 Let’s be reminded that every time we meet together with the intent to hear God’s message it provides an opportunity to strengthen our faith and maturity.
-It also promotes unity which will strengthen our homeschool community.
-How can those two benefits be taken for granted?
-Announcements for upcoming activities are made at this time.
-In addition, children are encouraged to sit with their class alongside their classmates and teacher, easing their transition to class time.
+It also promotes unity, which will strengthen our homeschool community.
+Those two benefits cannot be taken for granted.
+Announcements for upcoming activities are also made at this time.
+Children of all ages are expected to be expected and are encouraged to sit with their class alongside their classmates and teacher, easing their transition to class time.

 WHAT DO PARENTS DO WHILE THEIR CHILDREN ARE IN CLASS?

-One parent must be present for the duration of Co-op.
-Our Co-op is not a drop off program.
-One hour parents will be in a classroom either teaching or assisting.
-The other hour they will participate in the Parent’s Hour.
+As stated our Co-Op is not a drop off program and one parent must be present for the duration of Co-op.
+During one hour parents will be in a classroom either teaching or assisting.
+The other hour they will participate in Parent’s Hour.

 WHAT IS PARENTS’ HOUR?